Central Panay Mountain Range

-Central Panay Mountain Range is the longest and largest mountain range in the island of Panay and Western Visayas in the Philippines.
+Central Panay Mountain Range is the longest and largest mountain range on the island of Panay and in Western Visayas in the Philippines.
 With a total length of 170 km long north–south and 34 km width east–west.
 Mount Madja-as is the highest point with an elevation of 6,946 feet (2,117 metres) above sea level.
 It is famous for its diverse flora and fauna, mossy forest, pristine river's, Waterfalls and clusters of Rice Terraces.
 Located through the western Panay, from vicinity of Ibajay, Aklan to the north to Anini-y, Antique southern tip to the south.
 Occupied almost the entire province of the eastern portions of Antique, western Iloilo, western Capiz and western Aklan.

 Geography

 Central Panay Mountain Range is the largest and longest in the Western Visayas.
 It is home of the island highest peaks and source of all largest rivers on Panay Island, including the longest, Panay River, 169 km.

 The range is famous for its diverse range of flora and fauna, as well for the Antique Rice Terraces clusters, the largest and oldest in the Visayas.